Collection: Men's Sartorial Fabric Gloves

-Wool gloves cut from Vitale Barberis Canonico (Biella) and Holland & Sherry (Savile Row) fabrics, hand-stitched in Naples.
-Made to belong with the suit, the overcoat, the tweed jacket.
-The non-leather alternative without going casual.
-Stays sharp where knitted gloves slouch.
+Men's gloves in sartorial fabric, cut from premium wool and cashmere cloths by Vitale Barberis Canonico (Biella) and Holland & Sherry (Savile Row).
+Hand-stitched in Naples, made to belong with the suit, the overcoat and the tweed jacket.
+The non-leather alternative, more structured than knitwear, for the most refined men's wardrobe.

 See also: Men's Nappa, Classic Collection.
-Women's: Women's Wool.
+Women's: Women's Sartorial Fabric.

 Frequently Asked Questions